The biggest change to Australian payroll in years

 Faster, more flexible super payment options

-Payday super places the responsibility for on-time contributions squarely on the employer — processing delays by banks, clearing houses or payment providers do not remove that obligation.
+Payday Super places the responsibility for on-time contributions squarely on the employer – processing delays by banks, clearing houses or payment providers do not remove that obligation.
 Late payments may result in Super Guarantee Charge, interest and administrative penalties, and increased ATO compliance activity.
 To give customers more flexibility, Affinity will support including super payments inside your wages EFT process where that fits your operating model, and will continue to integrate with established clearing houses where they remain the right fit for your organisation.

 Practical guidance, ahead of the date

-Payday super is also an opportunity
+Payday Super is also an opportunity

-While payday super introduces new compliance pressure, it also creates an opportunity for payroll teams to modernise processes, improve visibility, and reduce long-term operational risk.
+While Payday Super introduces new compliance pressure, it also creates an opportunity for payroll teams to modernise processes, improve visibility, and reduce long-term operational risk.
 Organisations that invest early in data quality, automation, validation controls, real-time visibility, and intelligent payroll monitoring will be significantly better positioned than those relying on manual correction.

 The future payroll function will not simply process payroll.
 It will continuously validate, monitor, explain and optimise payroll outcomes in real time.